 What opportunities will this course give me?

-Normally, a refresher course is required before students can take the BBKA basic assessment.
+Normally, a refresher course is required before learners can take the BBKA basic assessment.

 What will I be learning?

 You will learn the basics of Beekeeping including:

 • Learning to recognise the difference between honey bees, solitary bees and wasps.

 • Learning about the amazing activities of honey bees.

 • Recognising the sexes and castes of honey bees.

 • Parts of the hive, choices of some of the different hives with their pros and cons.

 • How bees function and how the bee-keeper manages them - other tools of the trade.